Cabinteely: Political divisions

 The four electoral divisions of Cabinteely-Granitefield, Cabinteely-Kilbogget, Cabinteely-Loughlinstown and Cabinteely-Pottery are in the Dáil constituency of Dún Laoghaire.
-They are divided between the local electoral areas of Dún Laoghaire and Killiney–Shankill for elections to Dún Laoghaire-Rathdown County Council.
+They are divided between the local electoral areas of Dún Laoghaire and Killiney–Shankill for elections to Dún Laoghaire–Rathdown County Council.
 Cabinteely is split between the postal districts of Dublin 18 and County Dublin.

 Transport

 Cabinteely lies just off the N11.
 It is also accessible from Dún Laoghaire and the M50, via junction 15 Carrickmines.

-A number of bus routes operated by Dublin Bus as well as Go-Ahead Ireland serve Cabinteely such as the 63, 84, 84a, 84x and 145.
-The Aircoach Greystones route also stops at Cabinteely Cross.
+A number of bus routes operated by Dublin Bus as well as Go-Ahead Ireland serve Cabinteely such as the L26 and E1.
+The Aircoach 702 route also stops at Cabinteely Cross on its route from Greystones to Dublin Airport.
 Finnegan's operate a bus service from Bray DART station to the Luas stop in Sandyford, via Cabinteely.

-The Luas Green Line passes close to Cabinteely with a stop at Laughanstown, about 20 minutes walk from Cabinteely; there is also an unused stop at Brennanstown and a stop at Carrickmines (about 30 minutes walk to Cabinteely), with a journey time of less than 40 minutes to Dublin City Centre.
+The Luas Green Line passes close to Cabinteely with a stop at Laughanstown, about 20 minutes walk from Cabinteely; there is also an unused stop at Brennanstown that has yet to open and a stop at Carrickmines (about 30 minutes walk to Cabinteely), with a journey time of less than 40 minutes to Dublin City Centre.